DarrenZal/Quartz/content/BioregionalKnowledgeCommonsSummary.md

 Long-term success requires robust governance and sustainability frameworks [^42].

-**Governance** should be collaborative and participatory, emphasizing shared responsibility among diverse stakeholders, transparency, and active engagement [^43]. **Indigenous Data Governance (IDGov)**, built on IDSov principles (CARE, OCAP®), must be fundamentally upheld in all governance structures related to IKS [^44].
+**Governance** should be collaborative and participatory, emphasizing shared responsibility among diverse stakeholders, transparency, and active engagement. **Indigenous Data Governance (IDGov)**, built on IDSov principles (CARE, OCAP®), must be fundamentally upheld in all governance structures related to IKS [^44].

 A clear and nuanced **licensing framework** is essential [^45].
 While Creative Commons (CC) licenses like CC BY-SA may be suitable for general community contributions, they are often inappropriate for IKS [^46].
-Specialized **Traditional Knowledge (TK) Licenses and Labels** are necessary to respect cultural protocols and ensure IKS is used according to community wishes [^48].
+Specialized **Traditional Knowledge (TK) Licenses and Labels** are necessary to respect cultural protocols and ensure IKS is used according to community wishes [^47].
 Data licenses may also be used for specific datasets [^50].

 **Sustainable resource models** are needed for long-term viability across financial, social, and technical dimensions [^51].
-Financial models could include grants, value-added services, public-cooperative partnerships, or innovative approaches linking to regenerative economic activities like Ecosystem Stewardship Certifications [^52].
-Technical sustainability involves using open-source technologies and maintaining comprehensive documentation [^54].
+Financial models could include grants, value-added services, public-cooperative partnerships, or innovative approaches linking to regenerative economic activities like Ecosystem Stewardship Certifications.
+Technical sustainability involves using open-source technologies and maintaining comprehensive documentation.

 Protecting the commons from enclosure or co-option requires strategies like using copyleft licenses (CC BY-SA) and implementing specific TK protocols for Indigenous Knowledge [^55].